 More and more people are relying on smart warehouses due to their tremendous benefits.
 Primarily, they feature robust automated tools that make warehouse management a breeze.
 They also have unmanned equipment, sorting stations, and conveyor belts, eliminating the need to hire dozens of storage workers.

 However, the cost of managing your inventory and sorting your products by robots is often exorbitant.
-Such warehouses are only worth it if the savings gained from automating your supply chain eclipse your warehousing expenses.
+Such warehouses are only worth it if the savings gained from automating your supply chain eclips your warehousing expenses.

 6. Temperature-controlled Warehouses

 Climate-controlled areas are common.
-You can find them on practically any corner in the form of hospitals and schools to gas stations and cafes.
+You can find them on practically any corner in the form from hospitals and schools to gas stations and cafes.
 But temperature control isn’t reserved for these facilities only.
 There are also temperature-controlled warehouses, where items that require special handling are stored.
 Some of these products include medical equipment, candles, paintings, and skin care products.

 Businesses that hold their products in these warehouses also sell food, flowers, and many other goods that need special attention and climate conditions.
 You can even find animals in these facilities.

 The most extreme form of temperature-controlled warehouses might be cold storage.
 You can use this solution if you need to freeze sensitive products for a long period.
 Once your goods are frozen, their shelf life is extended, allowing you to keep your goods intact before they reach your customers.